-Participants are immediately vested in their elective deferrals plus actual earnings thereon and all Employer matching contributions made during 2013 are non-forfeitable under the provisions of the Safe-Harbor CODA.
-Prior to amendment of the Plan to make it a Safe-Harbor CODA, vesting in the Employer's matching and discretionary contributions was based on years of service, and participants became fully vested after six years of credited service based on a graduated vesting schedule, or in the event of retirement, disability or death.
+Participants are immediately vested in their elective deferrals plus actual earnings thereon and all Employer matching contributions are non-forfeitable under the provisions of the Safe-Harbor CODA.
 Participants who entered the Plan as a result of an acquisition carried over their years of service from the prior institution for vesting purposes in the Plan.